Matter is anything that has weight and occupies space. It exists in three states, namely: solid, liquid and gas.

-The forces of attraction between molecules of liquids are weak compared to that of solids.
-Hence they have slight movements.
+The forces of attraction between molecules of liquids are weak compared to those of solids.
+Hence, they have slight movements.
 This is why liquids can flow.
 They have definite volume but not definite shape.

 As a result of the distance between the molecules of gases, the cohesive forces between them are very negligible and so they move randomly.
 Gases have no definite shape and volume.
 They assume the shape of the containing vessel.